tohyuting/tp/docs/DeveloperGuide.md

 ### Edit feature
-The `edit` feature will be elaborated in this section by its' functionality and path execution with the aid of Class, Sequence and an Activity Diagrams.
+The `edit` feature will be elaborated in this section by its functionality and path execution with the aid of Class, Sequence and an Activity Diagrams.

 The Class Diagram of `EditCommand` shows the interactions between EditCommand and other classes in CLI-nic.